Multivariate Quadratic Transformations and the Interpolation Kernel: Formal difference operators

-is invertible whenever $F_0\ne 0$.
+One important observation about formal difference operators is that a formal difference operator of the form \eqref{eq:general_formal_diff_form} is invertible whenever $F_0\ne 0$.
 (This is by the usual argument for formal power series: if $c=1$, $F_0=1$, we invert using the power series for $1/(1+z)$; in general, we can always extract the invertible (right) factor $F_0(\vec{x})T(c)$ to reduce to that case.)
 Similarly, the algebra of formal difference operators has no zero-divisors.

 We associate a formal difference operator to the interpolation kernel in the following way:

 Roughly speaking, this arises by considering an integral